Ending urinary incontinence at the St. Joseph's/Candler Pelvic Floor & Continence Center

 Simply put, urinary incontinence is the leakage of urine that you can’t control.
 Although this can be embarrassing, there’s good news.
-Loss of bladder control is not a disease and it’s treatable with help from a doctor.
-And it’s not a normal part of getting older so it’s one less thing you have to just accept.
-Now that’s a relief!
+Loss of bladder control is not a disease, and it’s controllable and often treatable with help from a doctor.

 What can I do about urinary incontinence?

 The first step is to talk to your doctor.
 Soon.
-There are many treatment options.
 There are good management and treatment plans available so that you don’t have to suffer in silence any longer.
 And the sooner you get help, the better your outcome.
 At St. Joseph’s/Candler, specially trained physicians help countless patients with the same symptoms that you have get back to living their life without fear of unwanted leakage.
-We want you to laugh, sneeze, play, and work again without worrying about incontinence.
-Because you have better things to think about.
+We want you to laugh, sneeze, play and work again without worrying about incontinence.

 It’s important to talk to your doctor as soon as possible about your symptoms even if you’re experiencing just a little leakage so that your symptoms don’t get worse.
 Let’s get started and get you on the road to better living.

 If you’ve been pregnant or have given birth, including a C-section delivery, your pelvic muscles can become weakened which increases your chances of urinary leakage.
 Since urinary incontinence can happen over time, you may have had your children and are only now experiencing these symptoms.

 And men are affected, too!
 If you’re a male with prostate problems or other health issues going to the bathroom may be less controllable than it used to be.